 - Return the milk mixture to medium high heat and bring back to a boil while stirring constantly, for about 1 minute.

 - Add the bourbon and stir to combine.
-Let the milk mixture cool for about 15 minutes, then cover with plastic wrap and refrigerate for at least 4 hours or overnight.
+Let the milk mixture cool for about 15 minutes, then cover with plastic wrap and refrigerate until chilled.

 TOAST THE PECANS: